Contents:

 Brands use push notifications on browsers, websites, and apps as a form of marketing.
 While push notifications per se are not a bad idea (when used sparingly), I think we can all agree that they tend to overdo it.

-If a few years ago you could confidently click on a link, open a page and read or watch what you came there to see, nowadays you can’t.
+If you could confidently click on a link a few years ago, open a page, and read or watch what you came there to see, nowadays you can’t.
 First, you need to click to accept cookies or a GDPR agreement, then click a few more times for closing all the other pop-ups and ads which stream forth.

 Usually, this is enough to get rid of them.
-Just go through the 5-6 clicks routine and then the view clears up.
-But lately, push notification emerged and started being more and more widely used.
-Unfortunately, these are harder to get rid of once they start pouring through.
+Just go through the 5-6 clicks routine, and the view clears up.
+But lately, push notifications emerged and started being more and more widely used.
+These notifications are delivered to users through apps installed on their mobile devices, making them harder to get rid of once they start pouring through.

 As recently as last month, a new strain of Android Trojan malware was putting serious pressure on mobile phone users by delivering malvertising campaigns.
 The malware, dubbed Android.FakeApp.174, was delivered by multiple fake apps imitating legit apps.
 Those were taken down from the Google App Store once the malware was discovered, but the infection already spread by then.